 From banking services to customer care, the Viber platform is proving itself to be a vital ally in retail banking by supporting personalized conversations at every stage of the customer's journey.
 And this ability will only become more important in a post-pandemic world.

 While Viber Business Messages are potentially transformative, the platform itself is simple to roll out when partnered with an official provider.
 These specialists can have a Viber Business Profile up and running within two business days, which in turn can be integrated with existing enterprise systems via a developer-friendly API.
-Alternatively, a provider can provide a dedicated Support Inbox to help manage Viber conversations if suitable dev talent isn't available within a banking organization.
+Alternatively, a provider can provide a dedicated Conversations Inbox to help manage Viber conversations if suitable dev talent isn't available within a banking organization.

 To increase efficiency further, chatbots can also be deployed to automate simple conversations and queries, while offering the ability to hand over to a live agent in an instant for more complex customer issues.
 Importantly, any Viber-based bot can be integrated with existing enterprise software via the provider's specialist API.
 This ensures the bot is able to stream data into and from existing CRM, ERP and contact center systems, making sure all customer-facing conversations remain coordinated, centralized, and available for essential analytics work.